 December | January 20 |

 Monthly with Prepayment: North Carolina does not offer an annual payment option.
 They do, however, require monthly prepayment if the tax liability is greater than $20,000 per month consistently.
 The prepayment must be at least 65% of the tax due for the current month or the same month from the previous year.
 For those that this applies to, returns must be filed and paid online.
-This does not apply to those who file the E-500E for utility and liquor sales tax or the E-500J for machinery and equipment sales tax.
+This does not apply to those who file the E-500E for utility and liquor sales tax or the E-500J for machinery and equipment sales taxes.

-If payment is remitted late, there is a 10% failure to pay penalty that will be due with the next payment.
+If payment is remitted late, there is a 10% failure to pay the penalty that will be due with the next payment.
 Interest will be charged as well from the date of the last received payment.

 If payment is on time but filing is late, there is a failure to file penalty of 5% per month with a maximum fine of 25% for a single return.